-In fact, traffic wrecks are the number 3 cause of deaths and injuries in Los Angeles to this day.
-These wrecks include crashes on dilapidated California bridges or overhangs for example.
+[Updated July 8, 2021] – Many commuters have become injured in severe accidents all over California.
+Some have passed away.
+In fact, on average, every 40 or so hours, one person is killed in a Los Angeles traffic collision.
+Traffic wrecks are the number 3 cause of deaths and injuries in Los Angeles to this day.
+These wrecks include crashes on dilapidated California bridges or overhangs, for example.

-Other victims suffered harm driving on highways, and roadways.
+Our Los Angeles car accident attorneys receive calls from potential new clients daily over someone getting in a crash on one of L.A’s busy surface streets.
+Other victims suffered harm driving on congested freeways, highways, and roadways.
 Many of these wrecks take place on the I-10 Freeway or I-105 Freeway.

 These accidents involved real people like you, just commuting about town.
 For instance, maybe you were traveling to Wilshire Boulevard on your way to work from your home in the Huntington Park area.